Britwad/GPTree/USER_MANUAL.md

 repetition for better long-term memory.

 ### **WHY USE GPTree?**
-    - Build a personal knowledge tree for any subject, with cleearly connected ideas
+    - Build a personal knowledge tree for any subject, with clearly connected ideas
     - Ask questions natuallu and see how different concepts relate
     - Turn any learning session into flashcards and review then efficiently
     - Organize your learning, no longer getting unstructered notes